Bjorn snelders Cd3 Ek7r NX Sk unsplash

 England and Wales

-The Terminally Ill Adults (End of Life) Bill passed its Second Reading in the House of Commons in November 2024.
-The legislation aims to change the existing law and legalise assisted suicide for terminally ill adults with six months of less to live.
-So what happens next?
+The most recent attempt to bring in assisted suicide was the Terminally Ill Adults (End of Life) Bill introduced by Kim Leadbeater MP in 2024 as a Private Members’ Bill in the House of Commons.
+It aimed to change the law to legalise assisted suicide for terminally ill adults with six months or less to live.

 Scotland